The Promise of Modulating Lipid-Signaling Pathways

 ART12.11 - Cannabidiol (CBD)-Tetramethylpyrazine (TMP) Cocrystal

-ART12.11 is a proprietary cocrystal of cannabidiol (CBD) and tetramethylpyrazine (TMP) designed to reduce polymorphism and improve other pharmaceutical qualities of the CBD molecule.
-Artelo has been issued two patents covering composition-of-matter and method of use in the US for ART 12.11, with additional pending patent applications.
+ART12.11 is a proprietary cocrystal of cannabidiol (CBD) and tetramethylpyrazine (TMP) designed to improve pharmaceutical qualities of the CBD molecule.
+Artelo has been issued two patents covering composition-of-matter and method of use in the United States for ART 12.11, with additional pending patent applications.

 What is polymorphism?